-As anticipation builds for Chris Eubank Jr’s high-stakes clash with Conor Benn, the middleweight contender has taken a moment to reflect on the difficult path that led him to this point in his career.
+As anticipation built for Chris Eubank Jr’s high-stakes clash with Conor Benn, the middleweight contender had taken a moment to reflect on the difficult path that led him to this point in his career.
+This highly anticipated bout, a continuation of a fierce family rivalry dating back to the 1990s between their fathers Chris Eubank Sr and Nigel Benn, was originally slated for October 2022 but was postponed due to a drug test controversy involving Benn.
+The rescheduled fight finally took place on April 26, 2025, followed by a dramatic rematch later that year.

 Chris Eubank Jr. Opens Up On His Time in a Gang